Hello Everyone,

 To counter the test detection by the AL32 filter, it is enough to add a third test tone with this standard AES test.
 So adding a 80Hz test tone defeats the detection of the filter, and here below we get what we should:

 And tadaa, this time we see what's logical with a slow filter response, aliases of 18kHz and 20kHz replicate around 22.05kHz.
 So you find them 26.1k and 24.1k respectively.
 I tested all standard AES, DIN, etc..., and when necessary, the AL32 filter switches to a sharper mode to exhibit what testers like to see : absence of aliases out of band.
+But the standard filter, when playing music, is a slow one.

-Also, as with first iteration of ALPHA processing, it detects square signals and switches to NOS (Non Oversampling) mode in that case.
+Also, as with the first iteration of ALPHA processing, it detects square signals and switches to NOS (Non Oversampling) mode in that case.
 This allows Denon to show perfect square waves.
 When looking at the same in frequency domain, we get this:

 Proof?
 Yes of course, my pleasure: